premiumitsolution/pits-gradle-plugin-portainer/README.md

     portainerLogin = ''
     portainerPassword = ''
     portainerEndPointName = ''
+    containerName = ''
     dockerImageName = ''
+    dockerImageTag = ''
 }
 ```

-portainerApiUrl - URL for prtainder api, for example: https://repo.yourdomain.ru/api
+portainerApiUrl - URL for portainer api, for example: https://repo.yourdomain.ru/api

 ## Tasks

 ### deployImageToPortainer

-Deploy '_dockerImageName_' to endpoint with the name '_portainerEndPointName_':
+Deploy '_dockerImageName_':'_dockerImageTag_' to endpoint with the name '_portainerEndPointName_':

-- Remove containers (search by image name without tags) from the endpoint if it's exists;
+- Remove containers (search by '_containerName_') from the endpoint if it's exists;
-- Create container inside the endpoint with specified docker image: '_dockerImageName_';
+- Create container inside the endpoint with specified docker image: '_dockerImageName_':'_dockerImageTag_' and container name: '_containerName_';

 ## Usage